We are choosing a new and courageous path to make the world a better place for our girls

 Years 5-7

 As your child grows in independence, she will start to travel to school without you.
 This can be an exciting and somewhat daunting time.
-The Wise Phone will enable you to keep in touch and can also assist her on her journey.
+The mobile phone will enable you to keep in touch and can also assist her on her journey.

 Additional features: